 7. Safeguard Belongings & Bring Only What You Need

 Only bring what you really need on your trip.
 The passport is a necessity, but try to keep other important documents at home such as your social security card and other means of identification.
 Also try to only bring a few credit and debit cards in case your wallet does get stolen.
 If you think you really need to bring an important document, then make sure you properly lock it up and keep it away in your hotel room.

 Whatever you do, don’t stand out.
 Research how people dress and what the norms are in the country you are visiting.
 Sticking out like a sore thumb will only make you a potential target for theft and fraud.
 You may be a tourist, but try not to look like one.
 You could also wear clothes that are harder to pickpocket.

 Never let your guard down when you are traveling.
 You may think that people are nice but don’t be too quick to let someone in and trust them so quickly.
 Use good judgement when talking to new people.

 If you are traveling alone or with others, it is important to always let someone know where you are or where you are headed.
 It wouldn’t hurt to send frequent updates or even your itinerary for the day.

 Traveling is all fun and games until you become a victim of theft or fraud.
-American Document Destruction is a secure document destruction company that strongly believes that private information should remain private.
-We may not be of any assistance while you are away on your trip, but we want you to be able to practice these safe travel trips!
-Read our other blog posts on safety and how to prevent your personal information from being stolen.
+American Document Destruction Reno is a data destruction company who provides the best hard drive destruction and HIPAA compliant document shredding Reno has to offer.
+We may not be of any assistance while you are away on your trip, but we want you to be able to practice these safe travel trips.
+We’ll be here when you get back and you’re ready to learn more about the benefits of shredding documents!
+Read our other blog posts on safety and identity theft prevention.